Souptik2001/Dotfiles/php-setup/README.md

-First install PHP.
+- First install PHP.
-Then run this install-composer file to install composer.
+- Then run this install-composer file to install composer.
+  Basically this script downloads a php file.
+That PHP file when executed will download a PHAR file.
+A PHAR file is like a binary file which can be directly executed as a command.
+Then this PHAR file is moved to `/usr/bin` with the name `composer` so that we can run the file from anywhere in the terminal with the command `composer`.
+These all actions are performed by the script only you just have to run the file.